plotly/python-user-guide/Readme.md

 #### Content

-The content of the User Guide is entirely written inside [IPython notebooks](http://ipython.org/notebook.html).
+The User Guide is entirely written inside [IPython notebooks](http://ipython.org/notebook.html).

 The Github repository is divided into folders, where each folder contains